 WVLA is a series of structured learning modules designed to assist participants’ critical knowledge, skills, and attitudes for successful community involvement, social connectedness, and collective self-determination.
 The Leadership Academy facilitates citizenship and group action-planning, creating positive systems-change in one’s community.

-The West Virginia Leadership Academy for Consumers and Families is led by J.K.
-McAtee and Linda Pauley, Co-Coordinators.
+The West Virginia Leadership Academy for Consumers and Families is led by Dave Sanders & Linda Pauley, Project Coordinators.
 For more information contact:

 WV Leadership Academy

 PO Box 8885